Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

 where $\vartheta$ is the angle between the aligning static magnetic field $B_\text{stat}$ and the Earth's rotation axis, $\omega_{\oplus} \simeq 2 \pi/ (\SI{23}{\hour} \ \SI{56}{\min})$ is the sidereal frequency, and $T_L$ is the local sidereal time~\cite{PhysRevD.109.055001} defined such that the argument in the complex exponent can be written without constant phase offset.
 The real ($\Re$) and imaginary ($\Im$) part of the coefficients in the Sun-centered frame would induce variations on the related coefficient in the Earth's frame following $\cos(m \omega_\oplus T_L)$ and $\sin(m \omega_\oplus T_L)$ functions, respectively. \\

-\textit{Experimental setup---}A Rabi-type \hydrogen\ beamline has been constructed by the ASACUSA collaboration to characterize equipment for antihydrogen hyperfine spectroscopy~\cite{Widmann200431,diermaier2017beam,MALBRUNOT2019110}.
+A Rabi-type \hydrogen\ beamline has been constructed by the ASACUSA Collaboration to characterize equipment for antihydrogen hyperfine spectroscopy~\cite{Widmann200431,diermaier2017beam,MALBRUNOT2019110}.
 It was optimized for \hydrogen\ velocities of $v_\text{H}\simeq\SI{1000}{\meter \second^{-1}}$, as this matched the anticipated antihydrogen beam properties.
-Upgrades to the initial apparatus are succinctly described in~\cite{Nowak2024_PLB-HBeamSME}.
+Upgrades to the initial apparatus, like combinations of ring apertures and sextupole magnets, which select narrow velocity ranges \mbox{($\Delta v_\text{H}\lesssim\SI{40}{\meter \second^{-1}}$)}, are succinctly described in~\cite{Nowak2024_PLB-HBeamSME,SuppMatA1}.

 In the present work, we employ the existing source and detector.
 The generation of a cold, modulated, and polarized atomic \deuterium\ beam merely requires supplying D$_2$ gas (instead of H$_2$), and for the detection, the quadrupole mass spectrometer selects a mass of \SI{2}{}~amu (instead of \SI{1}{}~amu).
 The beam temperature and magnetic gradient force remain the same.
-The corresponding scaling of velocities ($v_\text{D}\simeq\SI{700}{\meter \second^{-1}}$) and accelerations due to the mass difference between atomic \hydrogen\ and \deuterium\ results in trajectories which are basically identical for both species.
-Beam tuning could therefore be performed with \hydrogen , and switching to \deuterium\ was only needed for the measurements of the hyperfine transitions. \\
+The corresponding scaling of velocities ($v_\text{D}\simeq\SI{700}{\meter \second^{-1}}$) and accelerations due to the mass difference between atomic \hydrogen\ and \deuterium\ results in trajectories which are basically identical for both species. \\